reviewshake-app/datashake-ruby-sdk/README.md

 ## Release

 Bump the version number in https://github.com/reviewshake/datashake-ruby-sdk/blob/main/lib/datashake-ruby-sdk/version.rb, create a release with github and a tag from the new version number.
-After doing the github release, build the gem from your commandline with build and push the version rubygems.
+After doing the github release, build the gem (`gem build`) from your terminal and push (`gem push`) the new version rubygems https://rubygems.org/gems/datashake-ruby-sdk.
+You need to be a gem owner in order to do this.

-Create a release with github

 ## License